CMYanko/demo-iq-server/README.md

   $ docker build -t my-iq-server .
 ```
 * Use this docker image as you normally would: `docker run -d my-iq-server`
+* ...or make a copy of the docker-compose file and update wioth yopur container name.